-Also in this edition, we focus on Teatown Reservation, a nature preserve and educational center located in Westchester County (DEC Region 3), that also sponsors Environmental Leaders Learning Alliance (ELLA), an organization dedicated to providing technical support and expertise to area municipal conservation advisory councils and conservation boards.
-We have included as a link a current listing of all nature educational preserves throughout the state for your reference (look for those “Reference” signs).
+In this edition, we focus on Teatown Reservation, a nature preserve and educational center located in Westchester County (DEC Region 3), that also sponsors Environmental Leaders Learning Alliance (ELLA), an organization dedicated to providing technical support and expertise to area municipal conservation advisory councils and conservation boards.
+I also want to share with you a map of the mineral resources of New York State and current listing of all nature educational preserves throughout the state for your reference to other articles in the News Letter.

 We all know we live in “interesting” times.
 NYSACC will continue to be here for you and assist your needs as we move forward into the 2020s.